bigbio/quantms/docs/dda.rst

 Data-dependent acquisition (DDA) quantification
 ===============================================

-In bottom-up proteomics, DDA is used to collect tandem MS spectra for identification is combined with differnt techniques to quantify analytes.
+In bottom-up proteomics, the DDA method is used to collect tandem MS spectra for peptide identification and is combined with conceptually different techniques for peptide quantify analytes.
 Existing techniques can be loosely categorized in labeled and label-free approaches.
 Label-free quantification (LFQ) is probably the most direct way of determining quantities of analytes from several biological samples as they detect and integrate chromatographic